nknguyenhc/NeuralCats/README.md

 Furthermore, we also plan to allow users to untrack quizzes, so that users can discard quizzes of the modules they have already finished.

+### Better question generation

+As of now, some of the questions generated might not necessarily be useful in assessing one's understanding of the module.
+This is because OpenAI tends to stick to the examples given in the lecture notes if no further prompting is made.

+We plan to enhance our prompt to OpenAI, so that it can craft better questions.

 ### Automatic request processing

 Currently, our app allows users to request for new modules to be included.
 Admins can review the modules and the associated files uploaded by the users, but there is no easy way to approve those request.
 Admins would have to download those files, manually extract texts from those files, and then consolidate and upload the texts to our database.

-We plan to automate the approval process, by automatic conversion of files to text content, and upload of the text content onto our database, once an admin has approved a request.
+We plan to automate the approval process, by automatic conversion of files to text content, and automatic upload of the text content onto our database, once an admin has approved a request.

+Furthermore, we plan to use better PDF readers, such as those that can perform OCR, so that a wider variety of materials can be accepted.

 ### User credentials

-As any other apps that have user handling, we plan to allow users to change username or password.
+Similar to any other apps that have user handling, we plan to allow users to change username or password.

 ## Testing instructions